joeladams/patternlets/patternlets/java-OpenMPI/README.txt

 	make all install
-6. If you then download this repo, you should be able to 'cd' into any of its folders, enter 'make' to build the patternlet, and then enter 'run' to run the patternlet.
+6. If you then download this repo, you should be able to 'cd' into any of its folders, enter 'make' to build the patternlet, and then enter './run' to run the patternlet.

 See the following for more info about installing OpenMPI: